 Why I Came to Jesus: Calling (Luke 5:1-11)

 We’re starting a new series today called “Why I Came to Jesus.”
 We’re going to look at some of the reasons why people decide to follow Jesus.
 Some come to Jesus for healing.
 Some come to him for answers.
 Some come to him for friendship.
 Today, we’re going to look at the first reason people come to Jesus.
 Some people come to Jesus because he’s called them.
 Two thousand years ago, people actually heard Jesus say to them, “Follow me.”
-You probably won’t hear Jesus speak audibly to you today in those words, but there are many who have heard Jesus calling them – through the voice of a friend, a parent, a preacher – and have begun to follow Jesus for this reason.
+You may not hear Jesus speak directly today, but many people have felt His call through friends, parents, or preachers, leading them to follow him.
 Some people follow Jesus because Jesus has called them.

 Twelve years ago, I received a call that changed my life.
 I was single at the time.
-I wasn’t dating anyone either.
+I wasn't in a relationship with anyone either.
 I had just had two dates with a girl that I really liked, but things looked pretty bad after our last date.
 I had taken her to a funeral home on that date.
 I don’t know why, but she wasn’t too impressed.
 I had a friend who lived in that funeral home.
 It’s a long story.

 The day I received this call, I had just finished moving into a house in a new part of the city.
 I lived alone.
 I had no friends in the area.
 I was completely alone.
 To make it worse, I was working as a student pastor in a church, and the only phone line in the place I lived was the church phone.
 This stupid phone kept ringing and ringing…it was driving me crazy.
 I thought, “This is going to be a long summer.”
 I refused to answer the phone on that Saturday, until I heard the voice come on the answering machine.